What is an angiosarcoma?

 What are the signs and symptoms of angiosarcoma?

 The signs and symptoms of angiosarcoma differ according to the location of the tumour.
-Often symptoms of the disease are not apparent until the tumour is well advanced.
+Often symptoms of the disease are not apparent until the tumour has become more advanced.

 Cutaneous angiosarcoma is the most common form of angiosarcoma not associated with chronic lymphoedema.
 The disease is primarily located on the head and neck of elderly persons and is also known as Wilson–Jones angiosarcoma, senile angiosarcoma or malignant angioendothelioma.